- Home

 Overview

-The Arts Committee recommends plans and policies to further the city's commitment to the promotion, creation, and maintenance of public art.
-The committee consists of nine citizen members, three of which whom will have a degree or professional background in art, architecture, or engineering, one alderperson, and one city staff.
+The Arts Committee recommends plans and policies to further the city's commitment to promoting, creating, and maintaining public art.
+The committee consists of eight citizen members: three who will have a degree or professional background in art, architecture, or engineering, one alderperson, and one student.

 |